- Language: en

 What browsers are supported for using the admin?¶

-There may be minor stylistic differences between supported browsers—for example, some browsers may not support rounded corners.
+Depending on feature support, there may be minor stylistic differences between browsers.
 These are considered acceptable variations in rendering.